ianaroot/ignorethemanbehindthecurtain/readme.md

 ## Prerequsites

-A clean install of the latest version of OS X.
+A clean install of the latest version of OS X. The username should be apprentice.
+You know what the password should be.

 ## Kitout a DBC Workstation